History of Indianapolis in Timeline

 1902: Ringling Brothers Parade Film

-1906: U.S. Army operated Fort Benjamin Harrison
+1906: U.S. Army Operates Fort Benjamin Harrison

 In 1906, the U.S. Army began operating Fort Benjamin Harrison in neighboring Lawrence.

-1909: Kessler's Indianapolis Park and Boulevard Plan
+1909: Indianapolis Park and Boulevard Plan

-1909: Indianapolis Motor Speedway Completion
+1909: Indianapolis Motor Speedway Completed

 In 1909, the Indianapolis Motor Speedway was completed as an automotive test track.

-1910: Madam C. J. Walker Manufacturing Company founded
+1910: Madam C. J. Walker Manufacturing Company Founded

 1910: Opening of Old National Centre